.png)

 Equine Physiotherapy

-CHAPPS will provide an in-depth assessment of your horse to identify areas of dysfunction.
-This will include a detailed history taking from the owner and vet, gait and movement analysis and palpation of soft tissue and joints.
-Following this, treatment will be based on assessment findings.
-A risk assessment will be carried out prior to seeing your horse.
+Following this, treatment will be individualised based on the assessment findings.
+A risk assessment will also be carried out prior to seeing your horse.

 We offer yard visits across Surrey and West Sussex